In Lists

 Using Semicolons in Lists

-You should use semicolons when you are separating items in a list that contain commas.
+You should use semicolons when you are separating items in a list that already contain commas.
 Here is an example:

 Because the items in the series contain commas themselves, it would be confusing to add more commas to the situation.
 In this particular instance, the semicolon separates the items in a series.